July Dinner Menus for Flexible Real Food Summer Meals

 Week 1

-Grilled salmon, Three Pea Salad with Feta & Walnuts, grilled Artisan or Sourdough Bread
+- Grilled salmon, Cherry Salad with Feta and Walnuts, grilled Artisan or Sourdough Bread

-Grilled chicken, pepper & onion skewers with Teriyaki Sauce, rice, garden salad with Homemade Sesame Vinaigrette
+- Grilled chicken, pepper & onion skewers with Teriyaki Sauce, brown rice, and garden salad with Homemade Sesame Vinaigrette or Spicy Asian Slaw

-Soft tacos with fresh Pico de Gallo & chips
+- Soft tacos (flour tortillas, ground turkey or beef, and taco toppings) with fresh Pico de Gallo & chips

 Week 2

-Italian Sausage Pasta Primavera – a one-dish dinner!
+- Italian Sausage Pasta Primavera – a one-dish dinner using whatever seasonal veggies you have

 Week 3

-Caesar Chicken Wraps (using leftover rotisserie chicken!), fresh fruit
+- CaesarĀ Chicken Wraps (using leftover rotisserie chicken!), cut vegetable tray, fresh fruit

 Week 4